Configure Microsoft Dynamics 365 for Outlook to use claims-based authentication

 To use federated credentials, specify HomeRealmUrl in the Windows registry, as shown here:

-Note This registry key is only needed if the claims provider server is different from the claims provider server used by Microsoft Dynamics CRM Server; for example, the Microsoft Dynamics CRM client authenticates across realms to a different domain.
+This registry key is only needed if the claims provider server is different from the claims provider server used by Microsoft Dynamics 365 Server; for example, the Microsoft Dynamics 365 client authenticates across realms to a different domain.

 With Administrator privileges, open the Registry Editor.